devinekask/git-outta-here/README.md

 Before we used to deploy our projects using Combell and FileZilla.
 But now we will use GitHub Pages.
 This is a free service that turns your GitHub repository into a website.

 Follow [this tutorial](https://docs.github.com/en/pages/quickstart).
 Of course you don't have to do the first step, because you already have a repository.
 You can start from step 6.

+You can now share your project with the world!

+If the index.html is not in the root folder of your repository, you will have to add the folder name to the URL.
+For example: https://username.github.io/repositoryname/foldername

+For example:
+- [https://devinekask.github.io/git-outta-here/](https://devinekask.github.io/git-outta-here/) serves the README.md file in the root folder of the repository.
+- [https://devinekask.github.io/git-outta-here/template](https://devinekask.github.io/git-outta-here/template) serves the index.html file in the template folder of the repository.